PetitTournesol/Edgeware/README.md

 •**Panic Button?** *Panic button now properly displays the actually key to be pressed for the panic function instead of the keycode*

+•**Bugfix Patch B** *Updated text in the "About" tab to include the addition of videos and explain "Mitosis Mode"*

 _**[How to Use]**_